 The most renowned products of the food and wine tradition of this land is the Marano corn and the wines produced by Cantina sociale della Val Leogra, in Malo: its top product is an interesting variety of Durello, aged 18 months under the castle of Schio.
 The liquour Gerolimino is another specialty, made by infusion of several essences.

 Since the Middle Ages, the traditional rural economy has been accompanied by artisan activity, documented by the dense network of mills, sawmills and other facilities built along the banks of the Leogra stream and its deviation, the Roggia Maestra, an irrigation ditch dug in the first half of the 13th century between Schio and Pievebelvicino.
 The presence of the Roggia Maestra influenced the development of the urban centre of Schio and the economic life of its citizens.
 The Torrebelvicino-Pievebelvicino irrigation ditch dates back to the 20th century.

-The availability for water energy played an important role for the industrial development during the 19th century, because it used to make the machines work.
-Similarly to other geographical piedmont situations in Northern Italy, the relationship with the river has always been of great importance, and it is evident since industries kept using water energy even after relocating from the mountains to the plains and after the introduction of steam and electricity as energy sources.
+Water energy played an important part in the industrial development during the 19th century, because it was used to make the machines work.
+Similarly to other geographical piedmont situations in Northern Italy, the presence of water streams has always been of great importance, since industries kept seeking and using water energy even after relocating from the mountains to the plains and after the introduction of steam and electricity as energy sources.